0cjs/sedoc/win/unixy.md

 ### Git for Windows

-[Git for Windows](../git/win.md) is a MinGW-based build of Git that includes various other utilities (mintty, Bash, `grep`, etc.) as well.
+[Git for Windows](../git/win.md) is a MinGW-based build of Git that includes various other utilities (mintty, winpty, Bash, `grep`, etc.) as well.
-See the link for detailed documentation.

 ### Python for Windows